Silver Pagoda: Mural on the walls of the Wat

-On the walls of the gallery are ancient paintings that tell the story of Reamker from beginning to end.
-This painting was painted in 1903-1904 under the direction of Oknha Tep Nimit, painted by 40 Cambodian artists.
-This painting starts from the eastern gallery on the south side and surrounds the entire gallery, which is 642 meters long and 3 meters high.
-This means that people look at this gallery in a circle.
+On the walls of the temple cloister are paintings that tell the story of the Reamker from beginning to end.
+This mural was painted in 1903-1904 by 40 classically-trained Cambodian artists under the direction of temple architect Oknha Tep Nimit.
+Starting from the eastern gallery on the south side and surrounding the entirety of the temple grounds, it extends 642 meters long and 3 meters high.
+Visitors can interpret the story of the Reamker by circumambulating the outer galleries.
 The ancient paintings around the Reamker gallery show the peculiarities that are not captured or completely copied from the Indian Ramayana because in Reamker the story seems to be somewhat inaccurate.
-The secret is to look far ahead to know the story behind it.
-Or until you know some Ramayana stories to understand.
-The content of this Reamker story is interpreted in some scenes as a big-skinned puppet show or as various sculptures and used as a divination of fortune-tellers.
 Today, these paintings are in a state of disrepair and are slowly disappearing due to weather and rock-eating germs, as well as human-caused vandalism.
-In 1985, the Cambodian government collaborated with the Polish government on a project to protect and restore the paintings, but the restoration of the paintings took only five years to complete, with funding coming from the budget.
-The project has expired.
-With a royal decree from His Majesty King Norodom Sihanouk, in 2015, the project was revived with the cooperation of a group of foreign and Cambodian craftsmen.
-Many more.
-Next, it is strongly hoped that the next generation of Cambodian children will see this wonderful painting again.
+In 1985, the Cambodian government collaborated with the Polish government on a project to protect and restore the paintings, but the program lasted only five years with an insufficient and limited budget which expired before substantial completion.
+With a royal decree from His Majesty King Norodom Sihanouk, in 2015, the project was revived with the cooperation of a group of foreign and Cambodian craftsmen, which has restored the original vibrancy and definition of the myriad figures, buildings, and vegetation depicted throughout.